bigfix/developer.bigfix.com/site/reference/world.md

 # bes fixlet set

-Returns the current list of BES Fixlet messages in the form of a set, which can be arithmetically manipulated.
+Returns the current list of BES fixlets in the form of a set, which can be arithmetically manipulated.

 # bes language